Information Resources for Violence, Trauma, and Abuse

 Opioid Safety Initiative Toolkit

-Contains field guidance, evidence-based to the extent possible, in the form of documents and presentations to support clinical decisions about starting, continuing, or tapering opioid therapy, and other challenges related to safe opioid prescribing.
+Toolkit sharing field guidance, resources, and presentations to support clinical decisions about starting, continuing, or tapering opioid therapy, and other challenges related to safe opioid prescribing.
 Includes patient and provider education, clinical tools, and other resources.

 Sponsor: Veterans Health Administration (VHA)